TheThingsNetwork/lorawan-stack/doc/content/reference/configuration/identity-server.md

 - `is.profile-picture.bucket`: Bucket used for storing profile pictures
 - `is.profile-picture.bucket-url`: Base URL for public bucket access

+It is also possible to disable uploads:

+- `is.profile-picture.disable-upload`: Disable profile picture uploads

 It is also possible to use [Gravatar](https://gravatar.com) for profile pictures.

 - `is.profile-picture.use-gravatar`: Use Gravatar fallback for users without profile picture